TikTok Tips & Strategies

 3. Generate Off-Platform Credibility (This is the big one!)

-TikTok doesn't live in a vacuum.
-The platform’s verification team will look for clues that you’re a known public figure outside of the application.
-Having a large on-app following is awesome, however, it is not enough.
+TikTok doesn't exist in a vacuum.
+The platform’s verification team will look for clues that you’re a known public figure outside of the app.
+Having a large on-app following is great, however, it is not enough.
 You must establish credibility on your own.

 Prove you're prominent

 TikTok specifically references the need for an individual to have appeared within several reputable news organizations and/or publications.
-This is frequently the most difficult challenge for an artist, yet also the most beneficial.
+This is often the most challenging part for an artist, but also the most beneficial.

 • Start Small, Aim High: Start pitching your music, art, or story to smaller, relevant blogs.
 If you make electronic music, sites like YourEDM or Nest HQ might be a good starting point before moving up to publications like Pitchfork or Billboard.
-For visual artists, pitch for spots on art blogs like Juxtapoz or Artstation.
-A single interview on a credible blog makes you significantly more "noteworthy" and more legitimate.
+For visual artists, pitch for features on art blogs like Juxtapoz or Artstation.
+A single interview on a credible blog makes you significantly more "noteworthy" and reputable.

-• Leverage Local Media: Local newspapers and websites are, more often than not, interested in highlighting a talented individual in their community.
-A write-up about your first gallery showing or your new album can also be a verifiable article link you can share.
+• Leverage Local Media: Local newspapers and websites are often interested in highlighting talented individuals in their community.
+A write-up about your first gallery show or your new album can be a verifiable article link you can share.

 • Create "Newsworthy" Moments: Releasing an album or launching a large work of art that is very distinct can be an event that news sources will want to report on.
 Think about what makes your story unique and pitch that specific angle.